 James is completing a major in mathematics and minors in international studies and Japanese; he is also a member of the Honors Program.
 He is involved in the Baylor University Men's Choir and works as a tutor in the Success Center.
 Last summer, James studied abroad in Japan in an intensive language study program and plans to return to Japan next year for a semester.
 Next summer, he will participate in a mission trip to Kenya with the Men's Choir.

 Zane majors in international studies and is completing the Baylor Interdisciplinary Core within the Honors College.
-He also studies Chinese and criminal law.
+He also studies Chinese and political science.
 Born in the US, Zane grew up in Australia and finished high school in China before returning to America for university.
-He hopes to continue his exploration of peoples and cultures following his time at Baylor through the State Department as a Foreign Service Officer.
-Outside of the classroom, Zane enjoys intramural sports and is a member of the Baylor Triathlon team, which in conjunction with Model United Nations and the IJM chapter at Baylor, keeps him pretty busy most of the time.
+He hopes to continue his exploration of peoples and cultures following his time at Baylor through the State Department as a Foreign Service Officer He has also developed an interest in US foreign policy and is considering peace and security fellowships in DC.
+Outside of the classroom, Zane enjoys intramural sports and is the VP of the Baylor Triathlon team, which in conjunction with Model United Nations and the officer duties for SIR, keeps him pretty busy most of the time.